 Trigger for impairment testing

-IAS 36 Impairment of Assets applies to a variety of non-financial assets including property, plant and equipment, right-of-use assets, intangible assets and goodwill, investment properties measured at cost and investments in associates and joint ventures2.
+IAS 36 applies to a variety of non-financial assets including property, plant and equipment, right-of-use assets, intangible assets and goodwill, investment properties measured at cost and investments in associates and joint ventures2.
 [IAS 36.2, 4]

-The impacts of COVID-19 have caused a significant deterioration in economic conditions for many companies, and an increase in economic uncertainty for others, which may constitute triggering events.
+The effects of COVID-19 have caused a significant deterioration in economic conditions for many companies, and an increase in economic uncertainty for others, which may constitute triggering events.